Distillery-Dev/site/docs/Parameters/parameters_overview.md

     - **Options**: 'sdxl', 'vodka', 'screwdriver'
     - **Description**: Chooses the model for image generation.

-!!! info "Low-Rank Adaptation (`--lora`)"
+!!! info "Low-Rank Adaptation (`--lora`)" [Learn More](lora/lora.md)"
     - **Description**: Appends an optional model for enhanced generation.
-For 'bloodymary', 'vodka', or 'screwdriver', over 10 LORAs are available.
+For 'bloodymary', 'vodka', or 'screwdriver', there are dozens of LORAs available.
 SDXL currently supports 'nurlens'.
-More LORA info is available via `/command-infos`.
+See all othe LoRAs available via `/command-infos` and [here](lora/lora.md).